Butane torch: Culinary

 Butane torches are frequently employed as kitchen gadgets to caramelize sugar in cooking, such as when making crème brûlée.
 They may be marketed as kitchen torches, cooking torches, or culinary torches.
 Use of the butane torch in the kitchen is not limited to caramelizing sugar; it can be used to melt or brown toppings on casseroles or soups, to melt cheese, to sear meats, and to roast or char vegetables such as peppers.

 Cigars

 Pocket butane torches are commonly used as lighters for cigars, capitalizing on the intensity of the flame to light quickly and evenly the large, relatively damp, burning surface of a cigar.

 Bartender

 Many bartenders and mixologists use butane torches in their recipes.
-Smoked and flaming cocktails are now a trend.

 Drug use

 Butane torches are sometimes used in vaporizing cocaine free base (crack), black tar heroin, methamphetamine or hash oil for inhalation.